vibhoragarwal/techvibhor/_posts/microsoft_bot.md

  - integrate bot with back end API that would actually serve user queries
  - handle exceptions from BOT as well as the back end API gracefully
  - deploy bot on Azure as web app + deploy Azure bot service
- - fix SDK issues that were experienced with this **not so good** framework
+ - fix SDK issues that were experienced with this **not so robust** framework
- - some tests around the bot (will leave up to you to use **pytest** and add)
+ - some tests around the bot (will leave up to you to use **pytest** and add them)
- - use python 3.11
+ - use python 3.11 (instead of default provided in sample)
- - robust persistence of user state (state management) on Azure Cosmos
+ - robust persistence of user state (state management) on Azure Cosmos (you can use Blob)
- - streaming (does not work but here we show a workaround solution)
+ - streaming (does not really work in an ideal case but here we implement a workaround *working** solution)
- - understand web app and bot service deployment
+ - understand & implement web app and bot service deployment